ashuk203/gen-cs-wiki-articles/README.md

 # Usage (Functional Design)

 Note: a lot of these steps can be skipped if you are okay with using the default data / model / trainer corresponding to that step.
-A lot of the results of these steps is already present in the above folders.
+Most of the outputs for each step are already present in the above Google drive zip folders.

+Also, you do not have to follow the exact input / output file names listed in the steps.
+Just make sure to keep the file names consistent across the steps if you choose different file paths.

 The below steps outline what you would need to do for a fully customized training pipeline:

 ## Prepare data

 3. In `src/data-prep/store_embeddings.py`, set the values of the variables to the following values:
-    * `docs_path`: path to article_jsons.txt
+    * `docs_path`: path to `article_jsons.txt`
-    * `model_path`: path to word2vec.model
+    * `model_path`: path to `word2vec.model`
-    * `embs_out_path`: some path for output w2v_embs_dict.pickle
+    * `embs_out_path`: some path output for output `w2v_embs_dict.pickle`

     and run